lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 Now that you have a good handle on how to set up the study protocol you want, it's time to look at how to manage your study: controlling who has access to what, starting and stopping data collection, reviewing and downloading your data, and contacting your participants.

+A note for external studies: Much of this information applies to your studies as well!
+External studies do not have consent management or study data for you to download, but you do have demographic snapshot data for each participant/session.
+Managing data access, downloading, and communicating with participants works the same across all study types.

 Managing access to your study: add a collaborator
 -------------------------------------------------